Soccer Officials And Referees

 - Referees declare the restart of play after it has been stopped

 - Referees ensure the equipment used in the match is legal

 - Referees are divided into types, each with their own set of responsibilities

 Do referees get the final say?

-Yes.
-Like other sports, the referee makes the final call.
-A soccer match’s ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players and fans.
-The referees are the ones making split second decision that controls when gameplay is paused, when a foul will be honored and how the game will proceed.
+Like other sports, in soccer, the referee makes the final call.
+A soccer match’s ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players, and fans.
+The referees are the ones making split-second decisions that control when gameplay is paused, when a foul will be called, and how the game will proceed.

 In soccer, there are four types of officials for every high-level competition.
 These officials are the head referee, linesmen (assistant referees), a fourth official, and a video assistant referee (VAR).
 Not every league has a video assistant referee (VAR) to assist in reviewing video replays; this official is located at a remote location away from the game.
 Every professional soccer match will have at least a head official, two linesmen, and a fourth official present.